How to Become an AssetFetch Provider¶

 }

-Again, there is the meta field and a data field for the asset list itself, containing only one datablock with some statistics.
-This particular datablock only becomes interesting once you have so many assets that you can't list them in one query and have to use pagination using the next_query datablock but I wanted to show it here to show that both the list as a whole as well as individual assets have their own data field.
+field for the asset list itself, containing only one datablock with some statistics.
+This particular datablock only becomes interesting once you have so many assets that you can't list them in one query and have to use pagination using the next_query

-All the truly interesting data is in the assets array, which in this case has only a single asset in it, but the specification allows up to 100 per query (with pagination if there are more results).
+array, which in this case has only a single asset in it, but the specification allows up to 100 per query (with pagination if there are more results).

-An asset consists of an id and a collection of datablocks.
-The most important datablock is the implementation_list_query which describes how the client can query you for the implementations of an asset.
+which describes how the client can query you for the implementations of an asset.

 AF uses the term implementation of an asset for the different versions of one asset that a provider might provide.
 For example, you might offer different texture resolution and LODs of a model.
 In that case, every possible combination of the two that you offer ("High-poly and 4K textures", "Low-Poly and 2K textures", "Low-Poly and 1K textures") is called an "implementation" of that asset.
 The fact that every asset has its own variable query for getting its implementations gives providers great flexibility in how they allow users to configure their assets.
 Features like a LOD- or resolution selection (as shown in the example) can of course be implemented using this query, but also more advanced features like dynamically selecting which PBR maps should be included in a material or even variable resolutions per map (1K roughness but 4K color) with thousands of possible implementations can be represented.
 It all depends on what you choose to offer.